GENERAL

 If you intend to do synthetic programming, you will probably want to download and install the PPC ROM that is available at the i41CX+ module repository.
 The PPC ROM manual is available here.
 Among other functions and utilities, the PPC ROM contains several utilities to simplify the entry and use of synthetic operations.
 In particular, we recommend taking a look at the LB and MK utilities.

 C4.
-How do I display the calculator's timer module clock?
+How do I display the calculator's time module clock?

 Press SHIFT and then the ON key to display the calculator's clock.

 C5.
-What is the image on the back view of the calculator?
+What is the keyboard image on the back view of the calculator?

 The image on the back view of the calculator shows the functions of the keys in the calculator's built-in text editor (ED) mode.
 For example, in the text editor, the USER button acts as a left arrow key to move the cursor one character position to the left and SHIFT followed by USER acts as a page left key to move the cursor 12 character positions to the left.
 For more details about the built-in editor, please refer to the HP-41CX owner's manual (see G2).

 C8.
-How do I download modules, overlays, programs, flags, and registers into i41CX+?
+How do I import modules, overlays, programs, flags, registers, text files, etc. into i41CX+?

 To download a module into i41CX+, place the module (with a .MOD or .mod extension) on a web server that provides directory listings (i41CX+ parses the standard web page directory listing to extract the file names).
-Then, in i41CX+ touch one of the four module ports in the back view of the calculator and then select the "Download from URL..." item in the module picker and enter the URL for the module.
+Then, in i41CX+ touch one of the four module ports in the back view of the calculator and then use the "Download from URL..." feature and enter the URL for the module.
 Note that the module file name is optional.
 If a specific module file name is not specified, i41CX+ will download all module files that it finds in the directory listing.

 If you don't have access to a web server or simply want to download standard modules, the simplest way to do so is as follows.

-- Tap the center of the LCD to go to the back view of the calculator.
+• Tap the center of the LCD to go to the back view of the calculator.
+Alternatively, on the iPad, you can tap the top of the screen to reveal the menu bar.

-- Now just select one of the modules that you want to load, tap another empty port and repeat until you have loaded all the modules that you want.
+• Now just select one of the modules to load it into the selected port, tap another empty port and repeat until you have loaded all the modules that you want.

-Programs, flags, and registers can be downloaded similarly by tapping the "Load Data" button on the back view of the calculator and selecting the "Download from URL..." item. i41CX+ recognizes files with .RAW/.raw and .TXT/.txt extensions as program files, files with .REG/.reg extensions as register data files, and files with .FLG/.flg extensions as flags data files.
+Programs, flags, registers, text files, etc. can be downloaded similarly by tapping the "Load" button on the back view of the calculator and using the "Download from URL..." feature. i41CX+ recognizes files with .RAW/.raw and .TXT/.txt extensions as program files, files with .REG/.reg extensions as register data files, and files with .FLG/.flg extensions as flags data files.

 Warren Furlow has kindly created a programs repository of all the programs available at The HP-41 Archive Website for i41CX+ users.
 Due to the very large number of programs that are available, we recommend that users first look at the index file and choose the program(s) to download into i41CX+.